opsschool/curriculum/programming_101.rst

 Aside from the ``/bin/bash`` vs ``/bin/sh`` considerations, it's not guranteed that bash will be located at ``/bin/bash`` - it may commonly be found at ``/usr/bin/bash``, ``/usr/local/bin/bash``, and many other locations on systems other than Linux - since you won't know beforehand where it's located, a common trick is to specify the intrepeter as ``#!/usr/bin/env bash``, using the env utility as a way to search the path for bash.
+This technique is also highly recommended for calling other shells and interpreters, as this allows them to be found anywhere in the path, rather than at some fixed locatation which may change between systems.

 A less common portability consideration, but once still worth mentioning, is that of limited enviroments, such as systems on which /usr has not yet been mounted, or recovery enviroments.
 If a script must run under such conditions,